M66B/FairEmail/FAQ.md

 * Snooze timer: snoozed emails are not supported by [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 * Shortcut frequently contacted: Android [doesn't support this anymore](https://developer.android.com/guide/topics/providers/contacts-provider#ObsoleteData).
-* Pull down to refresh: new messages are received in real-time, so manual refreshing is not needed, see also [this FAQ](#user-content-faq2).
 * Switch language: although it is possible to change the language of an app, Android is not designed for this.
 Better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used.
 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).